LambdaLabs/docsy-lambda-docs/content/en/linux/rsync-to-copy-and-synchronize.md

 ## Copy files between your computer and a remote server

-## From your computer to a remote server

 To copy files from your computer to a remote server using `rsync`, run:

 ```bash